 The data indicates that SDH has improved performance with minor complexity impact.
 The decoding time is about 100% of the anchor.
-The encoding time reported by Sony is approximately 103%-105% of the anchor.
+The encoding time is approximately 103%-105% of the anchor.
 These results support preserving Sign Data Hiding in VVC.